Kučevo

 Kučevo (Кучево, [kûtʃevo]; Cuciovă) is a town and municipality located in the Braničevo District of the eastern Serbia.
-In 2011, the population of the town was 3,944, while the population of the municipality was 15,516.
+In 2022, the population of the town was 3,313, while the population of the municipality was 11,806.

 History

 In 1973, excavations were conducted in the Kraku Lu Jordan metallurgical complex.
 The remains of the Roman town dates to the 4th century.

 From 1929 to 1941, Kučevo was part of the Morava Banovina of the Kingdom of Yugoslavia.

+On 1 April 2023, Romanian-language courses were started in Kučevo for the Timok Vlach community.
+About 80 children and adults from various settlements of eastern Serbia showed interest in the courses.

 Demographics

 Economy

 The following table gives a preview of total number of employed people per their core activity (as of 2017):